-The families in this community scratch out a living by scavenging at the landfill, and their children attend the local school.
-However, even though the school serves the most impoverished people of Guatemala, it receives little governmental support.
+The families in this community scratch out a living by scavenging at the landfill, and their children attend the local school, Manuel Marcos Martinez.
+However, even though the school serves deeply impoverished children in Guatemala City, it receives little governmental support.
 It lacks basic infrastructure that brings dignity and safety for the kids.
-With your help we will feed the children and build a lunchroom and assembly room for them to eat in, and gather during hurricanes and other times.
+With your help we will feed the children regularly and build a room for them to eat in, and gather during hurricanes and other times.

 Children from this community go to the elementary school adjacent to the landfill, but the school, and the families, lack almost all basic necessities.
 The school is the conduit to get these necessities covered.
 This year, food and a room are the highest priorities.The school lacks basic infrastructure for dignity and safety: ELF has repaired many broken windows in the classrooms, and now wants to build a cafeteria and assembly room for students to gather during hurricanes and other times.